 Positive Effects

 Young people are at risk of peer influence, especially during their adolescent stage.
-Some young people end up messing their lives at this stage by indulging in drug abuse, crime or sexual immorality.
+Some young people end up messing up their lives at this stage by indulging in drug abuse, crime, or sexual immorality.
 When they use their leisure time to play video games, they limit their chances of engaging with the wrong friends or peer groups.
-Therefore, they can make the right decisions in their lives and avoid issues such as dropping out of school or living in a rehab.
+Therefore, they can make the right decisions in their lives and avoid issues such as dropping out of school or living in rehab.

 Negative Effects

-Violent video games have their downside on young people despite offering them some benefits.
+Violent video games have their downside for young people despite offering them some benefits.
 Young people easily imitate the people or videos they watch as a way of relating to trendy issues.
-Violent games, therefore, can affect the behaviour of a player as the young person may end up imitating the actions he or she sees in the video games.
+Violent games, therefore, can affect the behavior of a player as the young person may end up imitating the actions he or she sees in the video games.
 Violent video games make the players perceive violence as fun and entertaining.
-It affects the behaviour of the players as they end up behaving violently as a way of entertaining themselves.
+It affects the behavior of the players as they end up behaving violently as a way of entertaining themselves.
 It could lead to hurting other people or killing them while mimicking the video game characters.

-Violent video games make a player become aggressive and learn how to fight back to gain what they want.
-However, it makes the player lack the ability to reason first before fighting back which is likely to affect the young people.
+Violent video games make players become aggressive and learn how to fight back to gain what they want.
+However, it makes the player lack the ability to reason first before fighting back, which is likely to affect young people.
 A violent game player can fight back when angered or when someone fails him or her instead of first understanding the reason why situations turned as they are.
 They get frustrated quickly and are quick to judge the opponent when defeated.
 The youth, therefore, could engage in fights and be quick to judge others when they could be the ones in the wrong due to indulgence in violent video games.

 Conclusion